jorge07/hollywood/docs/concepts/container/container-types.md

 const mainModule = new ModuleContext({ services });
 ```

+# CollectionType

-- CollectionType: Collection of services under the same name.
+Collection of services under the same name.

 ```typescript
 const services = new Map<string, IService>([